prboyer/PSVault/Networking/README.md

 Locale: en-US
 ---

-# PSVaultNetworking Module
+# PSVault-Networking Module
 ## Description
 PowerShell scripts designed to help with Networking and Network related activities.

-## PSVaultNetworking Cmdlets
+## PSVault-Networking Cmdlets
 ### [Convert-SubnetMaskCIDR](Docs/Convert-SubnetMaskCIDR.md)
 Converts a subnet mask to a CIDR notation